 The manufacturing industry plays a pivotal role in global and European peace.
 By fostering economic growth and stability, it mitigates inequalities that can lead to social unrest and conflict.
 Inclusivity within manufacturing creates opportunities for marginalised groups, promoting social cohesion and reducing tensions.
 Developing robust infrastructures required by the industry contributes to accessible economic opportunities, thereby diminishing regional disparities that can fuel grievances.
 Ethical and sustainable practices in manufacturing supply chains ensure fair treatment of workers, contributing to a more equitable global economy and lessening exploitation-related conflicts.
-Collaborations with governments to strengthen governance mechanisms establish accountable institutions and promote transparency, reinforcing the rule of law and preventing disputes.
-Manufacturing's potential to provide alternative livelihoods curbs the allure of engagement in conflicts or extremism.
+Collaborations with governments to strengthen governance mechanisms establish accountable institutions and promote transparency, reinforcing the rule of law.
 Technological advancements driven by manufacturing innovation can transform various sectors, improving overall quality of life and lessening societal tensions.
 Ultimately, by engaging in responsible practices and community initiatives, the manufacturing industry significantly contributes to building peaceful and resilient societies.

 This challenge relates to the Peace-dimension of UN SDGs "determined to foster peaceful, just and inclusive societies which are free from fear and violence [...]".
-Specifically, it involves SDGs:

-16 Peace, Justice and Strong Institutions (16.6, 16.10).
+Specifically, it involves SDGs: 16 Peace, Justice and Strong Institutions (16.6, 16.10).